|Who am I kidding, it's always The Final Countdown in my heart.|

 Fleets with a heavy investment in squadrons that can damage ships benefit from this objective and basically nobody else.
 The main issue they need to work around is the fact that normally squadron-heavy fleets get a moderate to large number of deployments but when playing Fighter Ambush they will almost always be out-deployed.
 This isn't an insurmountable problem, but I'd definitely recommend that players using Fighter Ambush get some practice at setting up their fleet without squadrons so the resulting formation can still support their last-deployed squadrons in a variety of places; this gives you a lot more freedom to exploit the upside of the Fighter Ambush deployment special rule instead of only experiencing the downside.

-It's pretty common to see Fighter Ambush paired with Superior Positions and Precision Strike for a more conventional heavy bomber fleet's trio of objectives.
+It's fairly common to see Fighter Ambush paired with Superior Positions and Precision Strike for a more conventional heavy bomber fleet's trio of objectives.

 What kind of enemy fleets are disadvantaged by playing Fighter Ambush?

 Any fleet with poor fighter coverage is going to have a bad time playing Fighter Ambush.
 Once your ships' shields drop, uncontested anti-ship squadrons just turn your ship into a points piñata while they nickel and dime it to death.
 In situations like this, choosing Fighter Ambush is even worse than choosing Precision Strike (and maybe even Superior Positions) because the problems I presented above with starting squadrons too close to your opponent are largely removed when your opponent has minimal or zero fighter squadrons to fight back with; this allows your opponent to start hammering your ships first turn with squadrons.